 How can Erythromelalgia be treated?

-Unfortunately, treatment can be unsatisfactory and mainly aimed at trying to prevent flares.
+Unfortunately, treatment can be difficult and is mainly aimed at trying to prevent flare-ups.
 Responses to treatment vary.
-If an underlying medical condition has been found, treatment of this may improve the erythromelalgia.
+If an underlying medical condition has been found, treating this may improve the erythromelalgia.

 Loose clothing, cooling measures and elevating the affected body part may relieve the burning pain.